thedoggybrad/peacefulsearch/README.md

 <div class="gcse-search"></div>
 ```
 This code simply adds the JavaScript used for this search engine and its HTML representative (Class).
-You can use it on whatever you want.
+You can use it on any websites and purpose.
 Make sure to just follow the [Programmable Search Engine Terms of Service] (https://support.google.com/programmable-search/answer/1714300?hl=en&ref_topic=4513742).

 ## Instructions for the PWA app installation (Works even you are offline)
 1.)
 Mobile Browsers